KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 ..
 Important:: Most analysis functions for calculating useful quantities such as
     RMSDs, Q values, contact distances, etc., can generate figures in the same step if the keyword argument ``plot=True`` is passed.
-Note that as normal plot functions have many possible keyword arguments, you have to dig through the API docs to get the most out of them.
+Please refer to the API docs in order to get the most out of plot-generating functions, as they usually allow many valid keyword arguments.

 Module Overview